FIT3170-FY-Project-7/RABIT-DOCS/src/intro.md

 ## What is RABIT?

-RABIT is a data visualisation tool leveraging Bayes parameter estimation.
+RABIT is a data visualisation tool leveraging Bayesian Parameter Estimation in the context of Gravitational Wave Astrophysics.

 > ### RABIT is a work in progress
 >